Valentine's Day Food Ideas: 40 Romantic Appetizer, Dinner, and Dessert Recipes

 Pan-Seared Strip Steak

 This fantastic strip steak is the perfect dinner for date night or any special occasion that deserves something extra delicious on the table.
 A little butter adds richness and keeps the leaner-than-usual beef moist without adding much in the way of total fat.
-However, a word of caution: this recipe is smoky!
+Don't know how to cook steak on the stove?
+No worries!
+Not only is this one of our best steak recipes, it's incredibly easy.
+However, a word of caution: This recipe is smoky!
 Keep your exhaust fan on high or cook in a skillet on a hot outdoor grill.

 Seared Flank Steak with Lime-Wasabi Sauce